Documenting code

 In Python, we document modules (.py files), classes, and functions with docstrings.
 Docstrings are part of the Python language syntax.

-Creating docstrings for a module/file
+Creating docstrings for a module/file or a class

 On the first line of the file, put something similar to the following: